 PhD and postdocsupervision

-My team currently includes two postdocs and four PhD students, and a number of BSc and MSc students.
+Functional Traits currently includes three postdocs and three PhD students, and a varying number of BSc and MSc students.

-- Kasper Hendriks - postdoc - Building Tree of Life of Brassicaceae and exploring convergent evolution towards woodiness in this family
+- Kasper Hendriks - postdoc - Building Tree of Life of Brassicaceae to investigate convergent evolution towards woodiness

 - Ryan Brewer - PhD - Trait-dependent diversification in Canary Island angiosperms